Robert Francois: College career

-After redshirting in 2004, Francois played in all twelve games in 2005.
+After redshirting at Boston College in 2004, Francois played in all twelve games in 2005.
 He registered 28 tackles (16 solos), 2.0 tackles for loss, one fumble recovery, making at least one tackle in every game.
 His first collegiate action came during the season opener at Brigham Young and made his first tackle late in the first quarter.
 He finished the game with one unassisted tackle and one assisted.
 He made one solo tackle against Boise State in the MPC Computers Bowl.

 Francois played in all thirteen games in 2006, starting in seven.
 He had 52 tackles, 29 solo stops, 3.5 tackles for loss, and recovered three fumbles.
 He had four tackles (two solo) against Navy in the Meineke Car Care Bowl.

 In 2007, after suffering a high ankle sprain in camp Francois was out for 4 weeks and lost his starting position dealing with a nagging injury for the majority of the season.
 Francois finished the 2007 season with 39 total tackles (26 solos), 2 tackles for loss, and 0.5 sacks in thirteen games.
 He made five tackles (three solo) and including an assist on a tackle-for-loss against Virginia Tech in the ACC Championship.
 He registered 3 solo tackles in BC's win over Michigan State in the Champs Sports Bowl.

 In 2008, his senior season, Francois was a team leader and again lost his starting position due to missed time in camp from a bone bruise on his knee.
 He was a starting ILB who was not starting due to politics by the current coaching staff at the time, but he was given his deserved starting position after Brian Toal broke his leg.
 The defense fed off Francois' production where he dominated when he was in the game.
 He was part of the linebacker culture that changed BC's attitude and dominance in the ACC.

 Professional career

 Minnesota Vikings

-After going undrafted in the 2009 NFL Draft, Francois was signed by the Minnesota Vikings as an undrafted free agent.
+After going undrafted in the 2009 NFL draft, Francois was signed by the Minnesota Vikings as an undrafted free agent.
 He dealt with a hamstring injury early on in camp coming back and playing in the first two preseason games.
 Vikings LB Coach at the time Fred Pagac was surprised when Francois was waived on August 18 to make a roster place for the team to sign quarterback Brett Favre.

 Detroit Lions

-Francois was claimed off waivers the following day by the Detroit Lions on August 19, 2009 where he was there by less than two weeks.
+Francois was claimed off waivers the following day by the Detroit Lions on August 19, 2009, where he was there by less than two weeks.
 He was waived on August 30 before the last preseason game.